 Come join our team that is responsible for helping lead Texas Oncology in treating more patient diagnosed with cancer than any other provider in Texas.
 We offer our employees a competitive benefits package that includes Medical, Dental, Vision, Life Insurance, Short-term and Long-term disability coverage, a generous PTO program, a 401k plan that comes with a company match, a Wellness program that rewards you practicing a healthy lifestyle, and lots of other great perks such as Tuition Reimbursement, an Employee Assistance program and discounts on some of your favorite retailers.

-What does the PRN Radiation Registered Nurse (RN) do?
+What does the PRN Registered Nurse (RN) do?

-Under general supervision, the Registered Nurse (RN) provides professional nursing care for patients adhering to national and company standards and guidelines for specialty regulations.
-Must recognize physical, psychological, and spiritual aspects of care and participates in company-wide quality initiatives.
+Under minimal supervision, the Registered Nurse provides professional nursing care for patients adhering to national and company standards and guidelines for specialty regulations.
+Demonstrates knowledge of physiological, psychological, and developmental and age specific differences in the patient population including late adolescence, adulthood, middle age, and the elderly.
+Collaborates with the interdisciplinary team to provide for assessment and therapeutic management of patient/family needs.
 Supports and adheres to the US Oncology Compliance Program, to include the Code of Ethics and Business Standards.
 Responsibilities: The essential duties and responsibilities:

 Plan, implement, coordinate, evaluate and promote the continuity of care consistent with established standards and practices.